Faroe Islands: Relationship with Denmark

-In protest against the new Home Rule Act, Republic (Tjóðveldi), was founded.
+In protest against the new Home Rule Act, Republic (Tjóðveldi) was founded.

-At present, the islanders are about evenly split between those favouring independence and those who prefer to continue as a part of the Kingdom of Denmark.
-Within both camps there is a wide range of opinions.
+As of 2021, the islanders were evenly split between those favouring independence and those who preferred to continue as a part of the Kingdom of Denmark.
+Within both camps, there is a wide range of opinions.
 Of those who favour independence, some are in favour of an immediate unilateral declaration of independence.
 Others see independence as something to be attained gradually and with the full consent of the Danish government and the Danish nation.
-In the unionist camp, there are also many who foresee and welcome a gradual increase in autonomy even while strong ties with Denmark are maintained.
+In the unionist camp, many foresee and welcome a gradual increase in autonomy even while strong ties with Denmark are maintained.

 Two attempts have been made to draft a separate Faroese constitution.
-The first time in 2011, when the then prime minister Lars Løkke Rasmussen denounced it as incompatible with Denmark's constitution, stating that if the Faroe Islands wished to continue with the move, they must declare independence.
+The first time was in 2011, when the then prime minister Lars Løkke Rasmussen denounced it as incompatible with Denmark's constitution, stating that if the Faroe Islands wished to continue with the move, they must declare independence.
 A second attempt was made in 2015, facing similar criticisms before eventually being withdrawn without a vote.

 Relationship with the European Union

 As explicitly asserted by both treaties of the European Union, the Faroe Islands are not part of the European Union.
-The Faroes are not grouped with the EU when it comes to international trade; for instance, when the EU and Russia imposed reciprocal trade sanctions on each other over the War in Donbas in 2014, the Faroes began exporting significant amounts of fresh salmon to Russia.
+The Faroes are not grouped with the EU when it comes to international trade; for instance, when the EU and Russia imposed reciprocal trade sanctions on each other over the war in Donbas in 2014, the Faroes began exporting significant amounts of fresh salmon to Russia.
 Moreover, a protocol to the treaty of accession of Denmark to the European Communities stipulates that Danish nationals residing in the Faroe Islands are not considered Danish nationals within the meaning of the treaties.
 Hence, Danish people living in the Faroes are not citizens of the European Union (though other EU nationals living there remain EU citizens).
 The Faroes are not covered by the Schengen Agreement, but there are no border checks when travelling between the Faroes and any Schengen country (the Faroes have been part of the Nordic Passport Union since 1966, and since 2001 there have been no permanent border checks between the Nordic countries and the rest of the Schengen Area as part of the Schengen agreement).